cognetif/tinyimg/README.md

 On the Perch settings page, you can specify the CRON frequency in minutes.

 If you are using the "CRON" mode, you must have setup the Perch scheduled tasks as documented.

+## Original File Compression
+There are 2 ways to handle the original file uploaded and its configurable from the settings page :
+1. Compress: This saves hosting disk usage as the original file is uploaded and compressed to a smaller file size.
+Derived images from the original are also compressed.
+Some developers do not like that derived images are compressed from a compressed source.
+2. No Compression: This uses more hosting disk space as the original file is not compressed.
+This mode is intended for developers who want the derived images to be created from an uncompressed source.

 ## License
 This project is free, open source, and GPL friendly.
 You can use it for commercial projects, open source projects, or really almost whatever you want.